Build more projects with Colorado

-You start by submitting an Pre-Qualification Submission Form, on which you’ll be asked to confirm that your building will be designed to meet or exceed IECC 2015.
+You start by either engaging with a C-PACE project developer to help you through the process, or by submitting a Pre-Qualification Submission Form, on which you’ll be asked to confirm that your building will be designed to meet or exceed IECC 2018.
 You’ll also need to provide construction costs by trade component to determine the total eligible construction cost.

 Next, the Colorado C-PACE program administrator will coordinate with you and your engineering/construction/energy modeling firms, where necessary, to ensure that all parties understand the C-PACE program requirements, and that the project is consistent with potential utility incentives.